better/convoys/docs/examples.rst

 As you can see, marriage data does not quite follow a generalized Gamma distribution.
 This is not quite shocking, since many complex real world phenomenon are not always possible to model mathematically.
+One reason the model isn't perfect is there's an inherent bias in the dataset we use, where it only includes people who are still alive.
 Some resources `suggest <http://data.princeton.edu/pop509/ParametricSurvival.pdf>`_ fitting a "Coale-McNeil" model to this instead, which seems like an interesting future addition to Convoys.